-- For patients to be included in the statistical clinical analysis they must be enrolled in Study II, provided the primary Study Treatment and evaluated by a PI at the 90 day assessment visit (cystoscopy and urine cytology) - One patient passed away prior to their 90 day assessment and is therefore not included in the statistical analysis. - Evaluable Patients are defined as patients who have been evaluated by a PI and thus excludes a patient's clinical data at specific assessment days, if that clinical data is pending. - Five patients have been enrolled and provided the primary Study Treatment, but have not been evaluated at their 90 day assessment; therefore, 52 patients are considered Evaluable Patients at 90 days, with 37 patients considered Evaluable Patients at 450 days. - The data analysis presented above, should be read with caution, as the clinical data is interim in its presentation, as Study II is ongoing and new clinical data collected may or may not continue to support the current trends, with significant data still pending. - Total Responders (CR and IR) are defined as CR + IR. - For patients who have been removed from the study by the PI or have elected to discontinue from the clinical study their last observation has been carried forward in this analysis.
+- For patients to be included in the statistical clinical analysis they must be enrolled in Study II, provided the primary Study II Treatment and evaluated by a PI at the 90 day assessment visit (cystoscopy and urine cytology) - One patient passed away prior to their 90 day assessment and is therefore not included in the statistical analysis; therefore, there are 59 patients that have been statistically analyzed. - Evaluable Patients are defined as patients who have been evaluated by a PI and thus excludes a patient's clinical data at specific assessment days, if that clinical data is pending. - Three patients have been enrolled and provided the primary Study II Treatment, but have not been evaluated at their 90 day assessment; therefore, 57 patients are considered Evaluable Patients at 90 days, with 39 patients considered Evaluable Patients at 450 days. - The data analysis presented above, should be read with caution, as the clinical data is interim in its presentation, as Study II is ongoing and new clinical data collected may or may not continue to support the current trends, with significant data still pending. - For patients who have been removed from the study by the PI or have elected to discontinue from the clinical study their Last Observation Carried Forward ("LOCF") has been used in this statistical analysis.

-Patient Response Chart
+Patient Response Chart:

-The Swimmer's plot below is a graphical representation of the interim clinical results (n=58) showing a patient's response to a treatment over time.
-As can be seen in the plot, significant data is still pending for patients who have demonstrated an initial CR at 90 days and continue to demonstrate a duration of that response at 180, 270 and 360 days.
+The Swimmer's plot below is a graphical representation of the interim clinical results (n=59) graphically demonstrating a patient's response to a treatment over time.
+As can be seen in the plot, clinical data is still pending for patients, who have demonstrated an initial CR at 90 days and continue to demonstrate a duration of that response.